Microsoft Office 365 Email Integration with Enate via Graph API model

 You have now successfully configured your Office 365 integration.

-Authentication with Client Secret
+Alternate approach - Authentication With Client Secret

 To authenticate with client secret code, enter the Tenant ID/Domain and the Application ID, select the 'Authentication with Client Secret' option, add the client secret code (this is generated by the network admin of your company).